 The supersymmetric extensions of the MMG model thus offer new perspectives on the AdS vacuum analysis of the bosonic model and it will be most interesting to explore its repercussions in the context of other solutions of the model, such as [15].
-The product pattern of the coefficients (33) in terms of the supersymmetry parameter $\zeta$ indicates the location of the chiral points at which one of the central charges vanishes.
-The underlying supersymmetric structure will also be of great value for the unitarity analysis at these special points.
-Further interesting research directions include the construction of possible supersymmetric matter couplings to MMG, as well as the supersymmetrization of higher order extensions of the model [12, 23] - given that our action (4) naturally accommodates all such generalizations.
+Further interesting research directions include the construction of possible supersymmetric matter couplings to MMG, as well as the supersymmetrization of higher order extensions of the model [12, 22] - given that our action (4) naturally accommodates all such generalizations.
 A superspace formulation of our construction would be highly desirable to address these issues.

 Interestingly, we have identified different minimal supersymmetric extensions of the same bosonic MMG in which different vacua of the bosonic model appear supersymmetric.
-This may be read as a hint of an underlying structure of extended supersymmetry into which these models could be embedded, as is typical for such twin supergravities [24].
+This may be read as a hint of an underlying structure of extended supersymmetry into which these models could be embedded, as is typical for such twin supergravities [23].
 As a technical challenge this would require to embed the single massive bosonic degree of freedom into some extended multiplet structure.

 Perhaps the most surprising result of our analysis is the observed clash between supersymmetry and bulk/boundary unitarity.
-It is precisely the AdS vacua in which supersymmetry is spontaneously broken which reconcile positive central charges with a positive energy bulk graviton.
-It would be very interesting to understand if this observed clash of unbroken supersymmetry and unitarity goes back to some more fundamental principle and has deeper implications for holography.
-The minimal massive supergravity constructed in this paper provides a natural starting point for studying aspects of holography around non-supersymmetric vacua.
-The simultaneous (and unavoidable) presence of a supersymmetric AdS vacuum with bulk/boundary unitarity clash and a second AdS vacuum avoiding the clash but breaking supersymmetry allows to probe such issues in a single
+It is precisely the AdS vacua that are not supersymmetric in any of the fermionic extensions that reconcile positive central charges with a positive energy bulk graviton.
+It would be very interesting to understand if this observed clash of supersymmetry and unitarity goes back to some more fundamental principle and has deeper implications for holography.